kate-eversunny/minishell/README.md

 Contributors (you can see all commits on original page of the project: https://github.com/gbroccol/minishell):

-https://github.com/gbroccol - all the parsing and more. me - commands handling, piping and redirection.
+- https://github.com/gbroccol - all the parsing and more
+- me - commands handling, piping and redirection.